rasterize() burns vector geometries (points, lines, or polygons) into

 Data source name for the input vector layer (filename or connection string).

-Filename of the output raster.
+GDALRasterfor the output.
 Must support update mode access.
-This file will be created (or overwritten if it already exists - see Note).
+If given as a filename, this file will be created (or overwritten if it already exists - see Note).
+If given as aGDALRasterobject for an existing dataset, then the affected pixels are updated in-place (object must be open with write access).- band

 A fixed numeric value to burn into a band for all features.
 A numeric vector can be supplied, one burn value per band being written to.